Harry-young-0/GeTAP/README.md

 ### Plots F1-2
 These graphs offer an alternate way of visualising the plots in E. Here we ignore p-value and display the number of SNP-trait associations within each Trait Group.
 The number in each group is then normalised to the total number of SNPs across all Trait Groups.
 This will also allow direct comparison between genes as it normalises for a different number of SNP-Trait associations between genes. **Key**: y-axis: (number of SNP-Trait assocations within that category) / (total SNP-trait associations). colour = direction of trait change.
 Below x-axis, SNPs that decrease the gene of interests expression.
 Above x-axis, SNPs that increase the gene of interests expression

+### F1
-### F1 - E1, normalised to the dataset
+E1 but normalised to the total dataset as described above.

 ![F1](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/5cc5f83b-5ad4-4b74-9171-7bbc549b1442)

+### F2
-### F2 - F1 without other and other gene expression change for clarity (see above)
+Modified version of F1 without "Other" and "Other Gene Expression Change" for clarity (see E2 for explanation)

 ![F2](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/ce0b2298-199e-4598-b68f-347d4e58c7dd)

+### Plot G
-### G - How many of your SNPs are based in regulatory regions (auto assigned from ensembl) - I always find this super interesting because so far the vast majority are not found in traditional regulatory regions
+How many of your SNPs are based in regulatory regions (auto assigned from ensembl)

 ![G](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/1c9444a0-7683-4bd2-9dff-51f0bfde26a8)

+### Plot H
-### H - Circos displaying the overlap of Tissue Groups where teh SNPs were found compared to the Trait Groups their associated traits are in:
+Circos plot displaying the overlap of Tissue Groups where the SNPs were found compared to the Trait Groups their associated traits are in.

 ![Circos](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/fc2dbdea-f5f6-4767-90e3-30fdfef71ddf)